 Credit scores range from 300 to 850, with a higher credit score indicating a lower credit risk.
-While a credit score of 720 and higher is generally considered good and will help you obtain a lower interest rate, you can qualify for a home loan with a lower credit score.
-FinLocker recommends homebuyers achieve at least a 640 credit score to apply for a home loan.
+While a credit score of 720 and higher is generally considered good and can help you qualify a lower interest rate, you can qualify for a home loan with a lower credit score.
+FinLocker recommends homebuyers achieve at least a 640 credit score before applying for a home loan.

 2. Save for your down payment and closing costs